sashang/titan/Readme.md

 ## Introduction

+**
+I've stopped working on this startup project and moved onto other things.
+I've made the repository public.
+**

 ### A note about the naming
 Titan is the name of this project (a webapp) associated with this git repo.
 I built to help tutors deliver lessons remotely and manage their classes.
 The